djplaner/memex/docs/sense/CASA/CASA/log-3-canvas-learning-journal.md

 - [X] Highlight the first response tab
 - [X] Implement DATA-GROUPS
 - [ ] add in date of last post (from students)
+   Started work in the view -- need to align the code for unanswered and date last post

   - [X] displayPromptPanel